WokLibCodeClub/Traffic-Lights-Crossroads-and-Cars/02-LightsXState/README.md

 c) Use a broadcast message to set the costume and **Lights X State** variable to ‘red’

-* Using the **when I receive** block in the Events section create a new message called ‘Lights X-red’:
+* Using the **when I receive** block in the Events section create a new message called ‘x lights-red’:

 ![broadcast 1](LightsX03.png "LightsX03")